canonical/sphinx-docs-starter-pack/docs/how-to/import-docstrings-with-autodoc.md

 ### Docstring format

-The autodoc extension pulls the docstrings straight into the the reStructuredText document, which requires the docstrings to be in reST format.
-For docstrings in the Numpy or Google style, the [napoleon](https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html#module-sphinx.ext.napoleon) extension can be enabled to preprocess the docstrings and convert them into reST prior to processing by autodoc.
+The `autodoc` extension pulls the docstrings straight into the the reStructuredText (reST) document, which requires the docstrings to be in reST format.
+For docstrings in the Numpy or Google style, the [napoleon](https://www.sphinx-doc.org/en/master/usage/extensions/napoleon.html#module-sphinx.ext.napoleon) extension can convert the docstrings into reST prior to processing by `autodoc`.

 For documentation that is written in MyST Markdown, wrap the `eval-rst` directive around the autdocs calls: